CubePilot/cubepilot-docs/herelink/mavlink_buttons.md

 Mavlink provides a safe command link for mode change and is not affected by system reboots and loss of signal.

 After configuring mode selection users should confirm their failsafe settings are correct and work as expected by testing before using the system.

+## Home Button

+The home button can only be configured with mavlink commands in Solex TX or QGC.
+It is advised to set Homebutton Long Press to ‘RTL’ command.

 ## Button Configuration